Changing your Store's Theme

 - Some of the display and image settings in Store Settings are now handled in Store Design.

 - Code pasted in Footer.html needs to be pasted in the Script Box on a Stencil theme.

 - The Carousel Image dimensions may be very different.
 Most stencil themes have a carousel of about 1200 x 600 pixels.

-- Credit card logos can be added directly in the Theme Editor.
+- Credit card logos can be added directly in Store Design.

-For more information about what carries over from theme to theme, see Transitioning from Blueprint to Stencil.
+For more information about what carries over from theme to theme, see Transitioning Themes FAQ.